ankitmeofficial/ankitmeofficial/README.md

 ---

 ## 🔥 About Me
-I am a MERN Stack Developer with hands-on experience gained through internships, hackathons, and real-world projects like **CampusFolio** and **SkillUp EduPlay**.
+I am a Full Stack Developer with hands-on experience gained through internships, hackathons, and real-world projects like **CampusFolio** and **SkillUp EduPlay**.
 I specialize in building **secure, scalable, and high-performance applications** with clean architecture.

-- 🌍 Based in **Bangalore, India**
-- 🎓 B.E in CSE (Cyber Security) — Sambhram Institute of Technology
-- 💼 Ex–Full Stack Intern @ Supraja Technologies
-- 🏆 Secured **3rd place** in a national-level hackathon
-- 💡 Passionate about system design, authentication, optimization, and problem-solving

----

 ## 🛠️ Tech Stack